mcbsd1/mcbsd1.github.io/scrnaseq-course-d1.md

 ---
 ---

-- Once you have downloaded the Github folder, you can view the contents of the scrnaseq folder which is stored within `Day-1` diirectory.
+- Once you have downloaded the Github folder, you can view the contents of the scrnaseq folder.
 - Use the `ls` command to view the contents of the folder:

 ```